-Responding to the artist’s work, the curator’s vision and the gallerist’s ambition with a book design that celebrates the practice of Imran Qureshi.
+Responding to the curator’s vision and the gallerist’s ambition with a book design that celebrates the practice and work of Imran Qureshi.

 Qureshi is an internationally recognised contemporary artist, based in Lahore, Pakistan.
 We were invited by James Green, Director and Curator at Newlyn Art Gallery & The Exchange in Cornwall and Tommaso Corvi-Mora of Corvi-Mora in London, to design a publication catalogue of his show.